taishi-i/awesome-ChatGPT-repositories/README.md

  * [PandaGPT](https://github.com/yxuansu/pandagpt) - PandaGPT: One Model To Instruction-Follow Them All
  * [rinna_gpt-neox_ggml-lora](https://github.com/yukaryavka/rinna_gpt-neox_ggml-lora) - The repository contains scripts and merge scripts that have been modified to adapt an Alpaca-Lora adapter for LoRA tuning when assuming the use of the "rinna/japanese-gpt-neox..." [gpt-neox] model converted to ggml.
  * [gptlink](https://github.com/gptlink/gptlink) - 10分钟搭建自己可免费商用的ChatGPT环境，搭建简单，包含用户，订单，任务，付费等功能
+ * [tell-me-a-story-ai](https://github.com/kiki-le-singe/tell-me-a-story-ai) - "Tell me a story" is a small app that allows you to write a story using ChatGPT and React Native.
+ * [chatgpt-yaml-generator](https://github.com/robusta-dev/chatgpt-yaml-generator) - Give ChatGPT full knowledge of Kubernetes schemas + validation capabilities

 |Name|GitHub Stars|Language|License|